Dr. David Pan, Chair

 PSYC 5770.
 Culture and Mental Illness (3); Var

 An examination of current descriptions and explanations of mental disorders in a sample of countries from all major regions of the world.
 Historical, technical, ethical, and pragmatic aspects of international research in the realm of psychology/psychiatry are also addressed.
-Prerequisite: PSY 1110, PSY 3240, or permission of instructor.
 Previous NMHU PSY 577.

 PSYC 5800.
 Community Psychology (3); Var

 An introduction to community psychology with emphasis on theories and research regarding prevention and consultation.
-Prerequisite: PSY 1110 or permission of instructor.
 Previous NMHU PSY 580.